YangSiJun528/inline-toggle-notes/README.md

 # Inline Toggle Notes

-This plugin for [Obsidian](https://obsidian.md) allows you to create inline toggle sections within your notes.
+This plugin for [Obsidian](https://obsidian.md) enables inline toggle sections by converting internal links into expandable content.
-When a toggle is clicked, it dynamically loads and renders the content of a linked note, providing a clean way to expand information directly within your current view.
+When a toggle is clicked, it dynamically loads and renders the content of the linked note, letting you expand information seamlessly within your current view.

 ## Demo